 Startups haven’t always been viewed in a positive light.
 Many people blame the events of the Great Depression for reckless startup investing, which led to legislation restricting the way unregulated companies could advertise for investors.
-Since then, startup funding has largely been provided through venture capital or “friends and family” investors (more on this in the next section!)
+Since then, startup funding has largely been provided through venture capital firms or “friends and family” investors.

 The modern-day popularity of startups has its roots in the dot-com boom of the late 1990s.
 Investing in small-scale businesses was extremely commonplace during the rise of the internet — which is also the reason many people associate startups with tech firms to this day.